You are here

 Payment rate insufficient to cover advance payment deduction

-The rate of pension (this includes both disability pension and/or income support payments) may be insufficient to cover the amount of advance payment deduction (this may occur where the pensioner undertakes employment during the period where the advance payment is being repaid).
+The rate of pension (this includes both Disability Compensation Payment and/or income support payments) may be insufficient to cover the amount of advance payment deduction (this may occur where the pensioner undertakes employment during the period where the advance payment is being repaid).
 In such cases the amount of deduction is taken to be the amount of pension in payment.
 The amount of income support pension in payment includes any additional amount payable by way of:

 - rent assistance;